 Every full member association has the right to nominate a candidate from their membership to the ICS Board.

 Board members are elected by the full members at an AGM for a 1 year term.
 The Chair and the Vice Chairs are elected by the full members at an AGM for 2 year terms.
 Board members and office bearers are eligible for re-election in accordance with the ICS rules.

 Board members represent the leadership of the global shipping industry.
 They are willing to contribute their experience, expertise and knowledge to the work of ICS, provide guidance and direction to the organisation, and ultimately help ICS shape the future of shipping.

 A broad geographical spread helps to ensure a balanced view, one of the reasons why ICS positions are highly respected within the shipping community and beyond.

 The ICS Board normally meets three times per year, including a meeting in conjunction with the AGM.
-The latest AGM took place in the Faroe Islands.

 For our list of past AGMS – please click here (add link to AGM page)

 Specialist committees determine most of the detailed evolution of ICS’ positions on the range of issues, in order to ensure proposals are capable of being implemented successfully in practice.

 Altogether, 17 committees, sub-committees and panels support the policy set by the Board and handle particular aspects of ICS work.